You can only do what you can do

 You can’t change who you are with the snap of your fingers or all the alarms and whistles of your smart phone.
 No one new curriculum piece will transform your personal style of being or your natural family rhythm.
 Worse: if you do the “big overhaul” right now, you may upend all that lovely “settling in” that would naturally happen in January, mid-year.

 Huge shifts in philosophy or practice midyear feel like whiplash to kids.
 They sense that the changes mean whatever came before was “not good enough.”
 (And what if they were reasonably happy doing whatever before?
 What if they were just getting the hang of the math book or copywork or the system you use to study history?)

 It’s hard to commit to an experiment, too.
-Your children aren’t reading the home education discussion lists and they aren’t necessarily worried about their educations.
+Your children aren’t reading homeschooling discussions and they aren’t necessarily worried about their educations.
 You worry (that’s your job).

-So what should you do if you are dissatisfied with the program or the schedule or the feel of your homeschool midyear?
+So what should you do if you are dissatisfied with the program or the feel of your homeschool midyear?

 Pause.
 Take notes.

 Let yourself consider the good of what IS going on in your homeschool before you assume it is all wrong or messed up.
 I remember one year when I thought we weren’t doing enough dictation (I had some fantasy that we’d do it a couple times per week per child).

 Midyear, I pulled out our notebooks where I collected their work.
 Page after page of dictation.
 It wound up being that each child (the three who were writing) had practiced dictation 2-3 times per month and by January, that meant they had done dictation practice 8-10 times.
 These dictations, in the shiny clear page protectors, showed remarkable effort and growth.
 Did they need more dictation than that?

 No. The answer turned out to be no.